Aithusa712/MagazineClient/README.md

 # About this

 This java project is an assignment for my Software Architectures module.
-The task is to create a Magazine Service Client with a fully working GUI that can perform CRUD functions.
-The application is able to load and save the current session into a csv file for later use.
-The application is made using JavaFX, all coded without any help of GUI visual tools such as Scene Builder
+The task is to create a Magazine Service Client with a fully Working GUI that can perform basic Crud functions.
+This application is able to load and save current sessions by deserializing and serializing the objects into a .ser file.
+The application is made by using a GUI Framework, JavaFx, and without any help from any GUI visual tools such as scene Builder.
+This program and documentation are developed and submitted before November 10, 2024.
 # Folder Structure

 The workspace contains three folders by default, where: